Travel TipsÂ

 1. Door County Wisconsin

-Door CountyĀ is on a peninsula between Green Bay and Lake Michigan, making the temperatures cooler and the breezes more frequent than most places in the summer.
+Door County is on a peninsula between Green Bay and Lake Michigan, and a perfect stopping point on any Great Lakes road trip.
 Door County boasts 300 miles of shoreline and 19 unique communities.
-Think sunsets over the water, cherry pie, local beer, lighthouses, canoes, live music, and most importantlyāperfect temperatures!Ā
+Think sunsets over the water, cherry pie, local beer, lighthouses, canoes, live music, and most importantly—perfect temperatures for swimming and water sports.
+It’s not surprise the scenic area is known as the “Cape Cod of the Midwest.”

 Best Things To Do

-- Visit a cherry orchard, then make your very own cherry pie.Ā
+- Visit a cherry orchard, then make your very own cherry pie.Â

-- Explore a shipwreckĀ via kayak.Ā
+- Explore a shipwreck via kayak.Â

 2. Yellowstone National Park, Wyoming

-The average summer high temperature in Wyoming tends to be betweenĀ 75°FĀ and 90°F. Paradise, right?
-Wyoming is not only popular in the summer because of its fair weather, but also because thereās so much to do and seeāfrom wildlife viewing in the parks to alpine fly-fishing.Ā Yellowstone National ParkĀ is the epicenter of a Wyoming vacation and itās close toĀ Grand Teton National Park, which is also a must-see park.
+The average summer high temperature in Wyoming tends to be between 75°F/23°C and 90°F/32°C with low humidity.
+Paradise, right?
+Wyoming is not only popular in the summer because of its fair weather, but also because there’s so much to do and see, including two national parks: Yellowstone National Park and Grand Teton National Park.
+Beyond the parks (and crowds) are also several nearby national forests and state parks, making plenty of room for every activity under the sun.

 Best Things To Do

-- Go fly-fishingĀ in Jackson Hole.
+- Go fly-fishing in Jackson Hole.

 3. Lake Tahoe, California

-Lake TahoeĀ is the epitome of a water-filled summer vacationānorthĀ orĀ south.
-The massive lake embodies 72 miles of shoreline.
-Plus, the area sits at about 6,000 feet above sea level, giving surrounding towns cool temperatures and consistent breezes from the water.Ā
+Lake Tahoe—north or south—is an epicenter for a summer on the water.
+The massive lake embodies 72 miles of shoreline which is dotted with lodging ranging from campsites to luxury resorts.
+Plus, the area sits about 6,000 feet/2,000 meters above sea level, giving surrounding towns cool temperatures and consistent breezes.Â

 Best Things To Do

-- Explore the lakeĀ on a sailboat.
+- Explore the lake on a sailboat.

 4. Denali National Park, Alaska

-Well, go big or go home, right?
-Talk about trying to beat the heat!
-If youāre looking for somewhere wild and unlike any summer vacation youāve ever been on, thenĀ Denali National ParkĀ in Alaska is for you.
-Itās far and can sometimes be a difficult place to get to.Ā Oftentimes visitors have to fly into Seattle and then on to Alaska, or they could opt to take a ferry or cruise to the Last Frontier.Ā
+Go big or go home, right?
+If you’re looking for somewhere wild and unlike any summer vacation you’ve ever been on, then Denali National Park in Alaska is for you.
+It’s home to the tallest mountain in North America and is one of the lesser visited national parks on the list.
+Summer visitors have to fly into Seattle or Alaska, or they opt to take a ferry or cruise through the Last Frontier.Â

 Best Things To Do

-- Go backpackingĀ in the backcountry wilderness.
+- Go backpacking in the backcountry wilderness.

 5. Acadia National Park, Maine

-Acadia National ParkĀ is a huge area on Maineās Mount Desert Island.
-Imagine ocean beaches, deep forests, and granite peaks that are perfect for hiking overlooks.
-Visitors often stay in the bayside town of Bar Harbor for their getaway summer or fall vacation.Ā
+Acadia National Park is Maine’s only national park.
+Ocean beaches, deep forests, and granite peaks that make perfect hiking overlooks are the key features of the park.
+Visitors often stay in the bayside town of Bar Harbor for their summer getaway or fall vacation.Â

 Best Things To Do